-Forward thinking: financial goals30 Sep 2019 4 min read
+Forward thinking: financial goals15 Nov 2022 4 min read

 When we have a fitness goal in mind, we generally know what we need to do to achieve it.
-Whether it’s avoiding the monthly office birthday cake or working out four times a week, we can usually identify what we need to give up and what we need to commit to.
+Whether it’s making sure we are drinking enough water or swapping a café catch up for a coffee and walk, we can usually identify what changes we need to make.
 When it comes to managing our money, the principles are the same.
 We set goals that help us stay on track and remember why we’re avoiding the temptation of instant gratification.

 The first step for creating achievable financial goals is to work out the current state of your finances, by mapping out your assets and liabilities.
 It’s a good idea to go back over your last few bank and credit card statements and look at what you’ve actually spent your money on.
-You can also use tools such as the asset stocktake calculator and net worth calculator on the ASIC Money Smart website.
+You can also use tools like the net worth calculator on the ASIC Money Smart website.

 Why your money mindset matters

 Before working out your goals, you should approach your finances with the right mindset.
 Many people think that the only way to build wealth is to earn more money.
 But with the right tools and motivation, you can control your spending and build your wealth and savings.